 Suicide is one of the most devasting effects of mental disorders.
 WHO reports that one person commits suicide every 40 seconds.
 For people between the ages of 15-29, suicide is the leading cause of death10

 People who are experiencing abuse, loss, conflict, isolation, or discrimination are very vulnerable.
 The MHA recorded 77,470 youths and 27,980 LGBTQ+ youth in the US experiencing frequent suicidal ideation11.

 Individuals with mental disorders can help themselves by seeking professional help.
-Sadly stigma and inadequate treatment resources prevent a lot of people from getting much-needed help.
+Sadly, stigma and inadequate treatment resources prevent a lot of people from getting much-needed help.

-Related: for a deeper dive we have a dedicated article containing 33 mental health facts to further explore and learn about the impacts of mental health on our wellness.
+Related: for a deeper dive, we have a dedicated article containing 33 mental health facts to explore further and learn about the impacts of mental health on our wellness.

 Several key lifestyle factors are considered dimensions of overall health and wellness.
 They include your state of mind, stress, exercise, nutrition, and sleep.